Skip to content

 Running tests

-uv run pytest tests/ -v # Unit tests
+uv run pytest tests/ # Unit tests

 uv run pytest tests/ --cov=istota --cov-report=term-missing # Coverage